-What sounds better to you: A locally caught fish that did not travel far to get to your dinner plate, or fish trucked across the country (or even further) with a sticker on the package that says it\’s sustainable?
-I face this dilemma sometimes, but if the only haddock in the case is imported from Iceland or Norway, I don\’t care what kind of certification it has, I\’m picking something domestic.
+What sounds better to you: A locally caught fish that did not travel far to get to your dinner plate, or fish trucked across the country (or even further) with a sticker on the package that says it’s sustainable?
+I face this dilemma sometimes at the seafood counter.
+In my situation, if the only haddock available is imported from Iceland or Norway, I will pick a local fish regardless of certification it has.
 If carbon-footprint is a factor in your purchases, then you have yet another reason to buy local seafood.

-But that only happens if the American consumer stops demanding foreign, uninspected, imports.
-Ask more questions to your fish monger or at the supermarket, demand locally caught fish.
+The American consumer must stop buying foreign, uninspected, imported seafood.
+Ask more questions to your fish monger or at the supermarket, demand domestic fish.
 Buy fresh local fish that is in season, and frozen fish that is at least domestic, if not local.
 Help local fishing communities by getting your seafood from co-ops and small family-run fish markets, the closer to the source, the better.
 There is also a new approach that is helping to get local, sustainable seafood to a larger audience.

-CSF\’s – inspired by the CSA movement, are community-supported fisheries that are bringing local, fresh fish to subscribers.
+CSF’s – inspired by the CSA movement, are community-supported fisheries that are bringing local, fresh fish to subscribers.
 Just like a CSA, your weekly allotment is based upon what is in season.
 It is a great way to support local fishermen while exposing consumers to new, delicious and sustainable fish and shellfish.
 Think about it, how many of us ate kale or kohlrabi on a regular basis before the CSA movement?
 CSFs are doing the same for lesser-known species, allowing fishermen to make a living while avoiding stocks that are being rebuilt.
-I recently visited the retail outlet for our local CSF and got two pounds of blackback flounder that came that morning from a local participating fishing boat.

 I highly recommend looking into trying out your local community supported fishery, you may be surprised how many have been created recently.
-There is a great website that explains more about the CSF movement and can help you find one in your area.
+The Local Catch has a great website that explains more about the CSF movement and can help you find one in your area.

-For those that do not have local fish as an option, the sustainability badges may be your best bet.
-They should not be taken as gospel, but when in doubt, it is better than nothing.
-But try to do your own research before buying your seafood – the more you learn on your own the better.
-Remember the Eco-lables and sustainability standards are not rules, they are mere guidelines, and no badge, no matter how pretty on your package of fish, should override good research and common sense.
+It’s obvious that I’m conflicted about the use of Eco-labels but for those that do not have local fish as an option, they may be your best bet.
+They should not be taken as the last word, but when in doubt, you will be getting a decent product.
+Remember the Eco-labels and sustainability standards are not regulations, they are mere guidelines, and no badge, should override good research and common sense.